Hi, I’m Rick

 What Therapy Gradually Develops

-Therapy is not about eliminating anxiety.
-It is about increasing your ability to stay with emotional experience without becoming overwhelmed or shutting down.
+Therapy focuses on increasing your ability to stay with the emotional experience without becoming overwhelmed or shutting down.

 Over time, people often notice: